djfrancesco/randomized-select/_posts/2020-04-04-insertion-sort.md

 ## Conclusion

-We can see that both *Cython* and *Numba* give very good results regarding the optimization of NumPy-based *Python* code. *Numba* is easier to use but I think that *Cython* is more flexible regarding the kinds of algorithms that you can optimize.
-It is actually kind of coding a mix of *C* and *Python*.
+We can see that both Cython and Numba give very good results regarding the optimization of NumPy-based Python code.
+Numba is easier to use but I think that Cython is more flexible regarding the kinds of algorithms that you can optimize.
+It is actually kind of coding a mix of C and Python.
 It is powerfull but sometimes a little bit complex.

 ## Appendix: generate the animated gif